Claudia Campisano

 As regards the debt issuer, when:

-the amount of debt issued to the deposited assets is incorrect
+The amount of debt issued to the deposited assets is incorrect

-debt token issued without the verification
+Debt token issued without the verification

 Communicator